nortia/gorm4ebean/README.md

 As original Grails GORM, gorm4ebean uses Spring Framework and, of course, Groovy and EBean ORM (with ebean-spring module).

-Very quick a simple code examples are:
+Very quick and simple code examples are:
 --------------------------------------

 * CRUD related methods like create(), delete(), save(), get() or list():